Apetun/IITGN-Hackathon/README.md

 # IITGN-Hackathon
-ACM Summer School 2024 Hackathon
+Tool made for ACM Summer School 2024 Hackathon held in IIT Ghandinagar
 ## Query: a Gemini Backed AI pdf RAG tool for the Electoral Bonds DataSet

 ### Installation Guide
 Clone the repository and go to root folder,
 Run the following commands: